 Kama La Mackerel, Project Coordinator & Artistic Director

-Kama La Mackerel is a tio’tia:ke/Montreal-based performer, writer, poet, story-teller, and community arts facilitator whose work explores aesthetic practices as forms of resistance and/or healing for marginalized communities.
-Kama has worked extensively in the community sector and has developed material and training on anti-oppression, anti-racism, decolonization, consensus and facilitation, while facilitating arts-based practices through community practices.
-Kama is the co-founder of Qouleur, an annual arts festival and healing space by and for queer and trans artists of colour, and the founder & hostess of GENDER B(L)ENDER, Montréal’s monthly queer open stage, and she is the Artistic Director of The Artists Mentoring Youth (AMY) Project’s Performance Poetry Program for trans women and femmes.
+Kama La Mackerel is a tio’tia:ke/Montreal-based performer, writer, poet, story-teller, and community arts facilitator whose work explores aesthetic practices as forms of resilience, resistance and healing for marginalized communities.
+Kama has worked extensively in the community sector and has developed training and research on anti-oppression, anti-racism, decolonization, consensus and facilitation, and she has a profound passion for community-based arts practices.
+Kama is co-founder of the Qouleur Festival (2012-15), an arts festival by and for queer and trans artists of colour, and the founder & host of GENDER B(L)ENDER (2013-ongoing), Montréal’s unique monthly queer open stage, and she is the Artistic Director of The Artists Mentoring Youth (AMY) Project’s Performance Poetry Program for trans women and femmes.

 This project is made possible in part by the Government of Canada through the Canadian Heritage Official Languages Support Program.